 157. What’s the most embarrassing thing you’ve ever done?

 158. Who or what inspires you in life?

 More Deep Questions

 Looking for more deep questions to ask someone?
 Use some of these intriguing questions and deep conversation starters to get lost in each other’s company, maybe even for hours at a time.

 159. What three words do you think best describe you and your personality and why?

 160. Tell me about one dream you had that you can still vividly remember to this day, and what do you think the dream means?

-162. Do you think it is better to prioritize your personal life but be financially vulnerable, or put you career, finances, and setting you and your family up for the future ahead of your own happiness and free time.
+162. Do you think it is better to prioritize your personal life but be financially vulnerable, or put your career, finances, and setting you and your family up for the future ahead of your own happiness and free time?

 163. Do you think you can have multiple best friends, or can there only be one person in your life you can always trust and confide in to a degree no one else can match?

-164. Have you ever broke someone’s heart, and if so do you regret it?
+164. Have you ever broken someone’s heart, and if so, do you regret it?

-165. What is the craziest thing you have ever done that to this day you have hid from family or close friends.
+165. What is the craziest thing you have ever done that, to this day, you have hidden from family or close friends?

 166. Do you think a past relationship can teach you what you need moving forward, or do you think people are prone to make the same mistakes over and over again?